temnoon/humanizer_root/README.md

-# Humanizer - Transformation via Recursive Measurement
+# Humanizer - Narrative Transformation Engine

 **Making you smarter by helping you know your actual subjective self.**